-“We look forward to this year’s partnership with ThinkChicago.
-It’s an incredible experience to host some of the nation’s top collegiate minds at Lollapalooza,” said Charlie Jones, Partner at C3 Presents, the promoter behind Lollapalooza.
+“We look forward to our partnership with ThinkChicago each year.
+It’s a privilege to host some of the nation’s brightest minds at Lollapalooza,” Charlie Jones, partner at C3 Presents, the promoter behind Lollapalooza, said.